 Another Mysterious Tiny Countertop Dishwasher

-For me I thought, “most of the time it’s going to be less work to simply do the dishes manually then have to set it up, hook the faucet up to the hose, etc.”
+For me, I thought, “most of the time it’s going to be less work to simply do the dishes manually than have to set it up, hook the faucet up to the hose, etc.”

 So Yeah- Do You Even Think It’s Worth it to get a Portable Dishwasher?